gleemers/glee/README.md

 Glee is a simple way to parse JSON by taking in JSON and returning a string.

-This is my first package, i'm new to gleam- Im sure there are things I could do better
+This is my first package, i'm new to gleam- I'm sure there are things I could do better

 [![Package Version](https://img.shields.io/hexpm/v/glee)](https://hex.pm/packages/glee)